Underage DUI Attorney in The Woodlands

 Understanding Texas’s Underage DUI Laws

-In Texas, a "minor" refers to any individual under the age of 21.
-Because minors are not legally permitted to consume alcohol, Texas has enacted specific laws to address underage drinking and driving, distinct from the adult DWI statute (Texas Penal Code § 49.04).
+In Texas, a “minor” is any individual under the age of 21.
+Because minors aren’t legally permitted to consume alcohol, Texas has enacted specific laws to address underage drinking and driving, distinct from the adult DWI statute (Texas Penal Code § 49.04).

-This is the primary statute for underage alcohol-related driving charges, commonly referred to as "DUI by Minor" or "Underage DUI."
-It is a "Zero Tolerance" law.
-A minor (under 21) commits an offense if the minor operates a motor vehicle in a public place, or a watercraft, while having any detectable amount of alcohol.
+This is the primary statute for underage alcohol-related driving charges, commonly referred to as “DUI by Minor” or “Underage DUI.”
+It is a zero-tolerance law under TABC Section 106.041.
+A minor commits an offense if they operate a motor vehicle in a public place while having any detectable amount of alcohol, regardless of whether their driving was actually impaired.

-- Classification: A first offense DUI by a Minor (TABC § 106.041) is generally a Class C Misdemeanor.
+- Classification: A first-offense DUI by a minor is generally a Class C misdemeanor.

-Even though the "Zero Tolerance" DUI law exists, a minor can still be charged with the more serious standard DWI offense (the same charge adults face) if their Blood Alcohol Concentration (BAC) is 0.08% or higher, or if they are "intoxicated" by reason of alcohol or drugs to a degree that they have lost the normal use of their mental or physical faculties.
+A minor can also be charged with standard DWI if their blood alcohol concentration (BAC) is 0.08% or higher, or if alcohol or drugs have caused them to lose the normal use of their mental or physical faculties.
+This is the same statute applied to adults.

-- Classification: A first offense standard DWI for a minor is a Class B Misdemeanor (if BAC is 0.08% or higher and it's a first offense DWI), which is more serious than a Class C Misdemeanor.
-Jail time is a possibility for a standard DWI conviction.
+- Classification: A first-offense standard DWI for a minor is a Class B misdemeanor, which is more serious than a Class C and carries the possibility of jail time.

 Penalties for Underage DWI Convictions in Texas

-The penalties for an underage DUI conviction in Texas are severe and designed to deter underage drinking and driving.
-They often involve a combination of court-imposed criminal penalties and Texas Department of Public Safety (DPS) administrative sanctions.
-These penalties escalate for repeat offenses, and the impact can be profoundly negative on a young person's future.
+The penalties for an underage DUI conviction in Texas combine criminal penalties and Texas Department of Public Safety (DPS) administrative sanctions.
+They escalate significantly for repeat offenses, and the impact on a young person’s future can be severe.

-- Jail Time: No jail time (as it's a Class C Misdemeanor).
+- Jail Time: No jail time (Class C misdemeanor).

 - Fines: Up to $500.

-- Community Service: Mandatory 20 to 40 hours of community service (often related to alcohol education/prevention).
+- Community Service: Mandatory 20 to 40 hours, often related to alcohol education or prevention.

-- Alcohol Awareness Course: Mandatory attendance at an alcohol awareness course approved by the Texas Department of Licensing and Regulation (TDLR) (typically 12 hours).
+- Alcohol Awareness Course: Mandatory 12-hour course approved by the Texas Department of Licensing and Regulation (TDLR).

 - Jail Time: Mandatory minimum of 72 hours up to 180 days in county jail.
-(Mandatory 6 days if an open container was present.)
+If an open container was present, the minimum rises to 6 days.

 - Fines: Up to $2,000.